-The second thing to know is that due to the variety of landscapes but also altitudes there is no one single climate rule.
+The second thing to know is that due to the variety of landscapes but also altitudes there is not one single climate rule.

 Personally I recommend that you come in the so-called "dry" season, i.e. during the southern winter which extends between March/April and November.
-It is quite possible to come between November and March, but it is likely to rain much more often.
+It is also possible to come between November and March, but there might be more rain.
 Seeing Uyuni's salar under a thin layer of water can be magical (we would really love to see that!), but you have to know that if it rains too much then the salar will not be accessible at all!

 We arrived in Bolivia at the end of August and it was great.
 During the austral winter, temperatures can be cool (especially at altitude and in the Salar) but this is acceptable if you bring good jackets and a hat (and a pair of leggings);)

 We are far from having seen everything in Bolivia...
 For example, the whole Amazonian part is totally unknown to us!
-But if we were to give you our best recommendations in the things we have seen then it would be:
+But if we were to give you our best recommendations of the things to see and do in Bolivia would be:

-- The Uyuni salt flats: A pure wonder!
+- The Uyuni salt flats (Salar de Uyuni): A pure wonder!
 Seriously, don't miss it!
 And if you come here, don't be shy in the number of days you want to spend there.
-We had done a 4-day tour and were amazed.
-3 days is also good... less??? it would be a real pity and frustrating to have only such a small glimpse of this wonder!
+We have done a 4-day tour and were amazed.
+3 days are also good... less??? it would be a real pity and frustrating to have only such a small glimpse of this wonder!
 Our Uyuni salt flat blog post

-- Sajama: The gem of the northwest of the country.
-It is a region that is less touristy because it is not necessarily ultra easily accessible, but it was a great favorite of our trip to Bolivia.
-Our article on Sajama.
+- Sajama: The gem of Bolivia's northwest.
+It is a region that is less touristy because it is not necessarily super easily accessible, but it was a highlight of our trip to Bolivia.
+Read our experience in Sajama national park

-- The ascent of Parinacota: That was Ben's big dream on this trip!
-He wanted to climb to a peak at more than 6000m (19'600 ft) and it is the Parinacota that he chose.
+- The ascent of Parinacota: That was Ben's big dream for this trip!
+He wanted to climb a peak at more than 6000m (19'600 ft) and he chose the Parinacota volcano (or maybe the volcano chose him).
 Located in Sajama National Park on the border with Chile, this experience was one of the highlights of his trip.
-See the article
+Read his climb on the Parinacota volcano

 - La Paz: a truly unique city that must be seen at least for one day for its unique topography!
 After that, if you are short in time and prefer nature over cities, then that's clearly where I would cut off days of visits.